Frequently Asked Questions

 The amount of state pension you will receive depends on your National Insurance record.

-As of April 2025, the full State Pension is £11,976 per year.
+As of April 2025, the full state pension is £11,976 per year.

 To qualify for the full amount, you need 35 years of National Insurance contributions or credits.